chrisdonahue/nesmdb/README.md

 ### Rendering audio

 Use the following code to convert an song to a WAV depending on your dataset format.
+In all cases, the result will be a one-dimensional Numpy array containing the audio samples in floating point at 44.1kHz.

 #### MIDI